Stuycs-K/finalprojectapcs-5-berchin-maya-carvallo-eva/DEVLOG-Maya.md

 ### 2025-05-28 - Discussed implementation and deadlines
  - Spent most of class learning about CS electives for senior year
  - Then discussed implementation of project with teammate
+ - At home: now have a working doc that can be used well as an outline for the project.
+Working on formatting it better to make a neat diagram.
+The methods have all been extensively planned out, so from here, there shouldn't be too many discrepencies from the outline or diagram and the project.
+Woohoo!
+(Please don't jinx it....)